 - A clinical summary which: (a) indicates the substantial limitations to major life activities posed by the psychological disability, (b) describes the extent to which these limitations would impact the academic context for which accommodations are being requested, (c) suggests how the specific effects of the psychological disability may be accommodated, and (d) states how the effects of the psychological disability are mediated by the recommended accommodations.

 Accommodations and Support Services

 Requests for accommodations are considered on an individual basis by taking into account the student's qualifications related to the educational activity, the reasonableness of the request and whether or not the accommodation would fundamentally alter the nature of the activity in question.

 Impairments rising to the level of disability protect individuals from discrimination on the basis of disability; however, services and accommodations related to those impairments must reflect specific limitations affecting the ability to participate in one or more major life activities.

-A qualified diagnosing professional may complete a Psychological Disability Documentation Form.
+A qualified diagnosing professional may complete the Provider Verification of Disability Form.